flokoe/bash-hackers-wiki/docs/commands/builtin/printf.md

     function](http://pubs.opengroup.org/onlinepubs/9699919799/functions/printf.html)
 -   [Code snip: Print a horizontal line](../../snipplets/print_horizontal_line.md) uses some `printf` examples
--   [Greg\'s BashFAQ 18: How can I use numbers with leading zeros in a loop, e.g., 01, 02?](BashFAQ>018)
+-   [Greg's BashFAQ 18: How can I use numbers with leading zeros in a loop, e.g., 01, 02?](BashFAQ>018)